Plestiodon laticeps (Schneider, 1801)

 Key Characters: Smooth body scales; eight supralabial scales (numbered in figure at right); one postlabial scale (pl in upper right figure).

 Similar Species: The five-lined skink (Plestiodon fasciatus) has seven supralabial scales and two postlabial scales.
 The only reliable way to distinguish between the two species is by counting labial scales.
 This usually requires a hand lens.
-See Key to Illinois Lizards for help with identification.
+See Key to Lizards of Illinois for help with identification.

 Subspecies: None are recognized.